antoineedy/istacky/README.md

 <!-- ROADMAP -->
 ## :world_map: Future of the project

 I wonder if I (we?) should extend this project to create a Photoshop-like interface using the ipywidgets library.
 I really don't know any use to this project.
 Let me know if you have any ideas!
 See the [open issues](https://github.com/antoineedy/istacky/issues) for a full list of proposed features (and known issues).
+Either way, here are the features I want to implement soon:
+* The possibility to change the color of a given layer.
+* The possibility to add some text (on an existing layer? a new one?).
+Could be great to add a title to a plot, a legend, or even frame numbers on a video.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>